urbit/urbit.org-reloaded/content/understanding-urbit/technical-overview.md

 Nock is like a pico-Lisp with no symbols.
 It's a homoiconic purely functional machine code with 12 opcodes and one universal datatype, the noun: an acyclic binary tree that is either a number (which can also represent an arbitrarily large bytestream) or a cell, which is a pair of nouns.

-Hoon, the language in which the operating system is implemented is a purely functional, statically typed, strictly evaluated programming language that compiles to Nock.
+Hoon, the language in which the operating system is implemented, is a purely functional, statically typed, strictly evaluated programming language that compiles to Nock.
 It’s a little quirky, but at its core it’s a macro extension of Nock.

 Perhaps most interesting: our whole stack (except for Nock and Vere) is designed to be updated over the air.
 This is what makes it possible for Urbit to be a computer for life — it can grow with you.